Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are scattered on spike-like clusters branching off the top of the main stem.
-Individual flowers are about ¼ inch long and wide, with a round upper lobe and 3 narrow lower lobes, the middle one folded lengthwise.
-There is a long curving style and yellow-tipped stamens against the upper lobe.
-The color is usally pink, occasionally white.
+[photo of flowers] Clusters of stalked flowers at the top of the stem and arising from upper leaf axils, each cluster branched or not, the flowers in pairs and loosely arranged on the stem.
+Flowers are about ¼ inch long and wide, with a round upper lobe and 3 narrow lower lobes, the middle one folded lengthwise.
+Hugging the inside of the upper lobe are a long curving white style and yellow-tipped stamens.
+Flower color is pink, occasionally white.
+The calyx and flower stalk are typically red and sparsely glandular hairy.

-[photo of leaves] Several long-stemmed compound leaves, grouped in 3's, are just below the flower clusters, alternately attached but nearly whorled.
-Leaflets are up to 5 inches long, 3½ inches wide, sparsely hairy, oval to tear drop shaped with a sharply pointed tip.
-The end leaf is largest and much broader than the side leaflets.
-The main stem may be sparsely covered in spreading hairs, and somewhat sticky.
+[photo of compound leaf] Leaves are compound in 3s, just below the flower clusters, alternately attached but often crowded and nearly whorled.
+Leaflets are up to 5 inches long, 3½ inches wide, sparsely hairy, oval to teardrop shaped with a sharply pointed tip.
+The terminal leaf is largest and much broader than the lateral leaflets, sometimes wider than long.
+Stems are erect to ascending, unbranched, may be sparsely covered in spreading hairs, and are somewhat sticky from glandular hairs.

 Notes: